 But this argument is a non-starter.
 It might well be worse to intend our extinction rather than to merely foresee it.
 For Thomas, it would mean that our action would lack "goodness from its end", and not just from its circumstances or species.
 But this does not mean that unintentional extinction would not be wrong, or even specifically prideful.
 There is no blanket permission for the well-intentioned.
 You must not speed through the cross-walk and put people at risk, even with the laudable aim of being punctual at the faculty meeting.
 Thomas says explicitly that you are "in a sense guilty of voluntary homicide" - and thus (I take it) of superbia - if you kill someone unintentionally but without having taken "due care."
+He does not specify when precisely the DDE allows you to accept a foreseen evil.
 But he suggests it depends on (i) the expected goodness of the intended good, (ii) the expected badness of the foreseen evil - or on the "proportion" between the two - and (iii) on whether the harmful action is "necessary" for the good, or whether there are ways of securing the good without